PoeticTTS/PoeticTTS.github.io/index.md

 ## What's this?

 We showcase a few samples of German poetry with different pronunciations.
 They differ in their realization of enjambments.
-The realizations of the enjembments can be edited in a fine-grained way using our human-in-the-loop text-to-speech.
+The realizations of the enjambments can be edited in a fine-grained way using our human-in-the-loop text-to-speech.
 Being able to edit specific realizations of phenomena without affecting anything else is an invaluable tool for literary studies.

 **What's an enjambment?** An enjambment occurs when the syntactic construction continues across the line break. [(click here to learn more)](https://en.wikipedia.org/wiki/Enjambment)